YisongZou/Tennis-Score-Indicator/README.md

 3. Run `npm run start` to start the server
 4. Open `http://localhost:8080/`

+### Instructions
-# Click the player name to score
+Click the player name to score
-# Click undo to undo one step
+Click undo to undo one step
-# Click configure or start a new game to restart a game or change the rules
+Click configure or start a new game to restart a game or change the rules